CenterAIResearch/SYN_DATA_QTc/README.md

 The repository aims to provide a comprehensive and reproducible framework for:

-1. Evaluating and selecting the best-performing synthetic data generation techniques
+1. Evaluating and selecting the best-performing synthetic data generation techniques, including Gaussian Copula, CTGAN, Bayesian Network, TVAE, RTVAE, and DDPM.
 2. Comparing the performance of machine learning models trained on:
    a) The original data
    b) The selected synthetic data